Sam-Guliker/drumkit/README.md

 `this` will be about what gets supported in different browsers.
 And why I've used
 some of the tags(this is self explornatary since I just want to have a good support :smileyface:

+Btw use MP3 files and not WAV.
+MP3 files are supported on every browser and wav isn't.

 ### Audio Element
 The audio element is a strong element to use, it got great support.